Sign Up for a Free Account

 Historical note and terminology

-Screening for syphilis has revealed false positive tests often associated with other infections (Moore and Mohr 1952).
-Some of the individuals later developed systemic lupus erythematosus (83).
-Moreover, patients with systemic lupus erythematosus (SLE) had circulating antibodies associated with thromboembolism (18).
-These antibodies were named “lupus anticoagulant” because of the associated elevation of activated partial thromboplastin time (aPTT) (50).
-Later, lupus anticoagulant was linked to recurrent abortion (85).
+Positive screening testing for syphilis is often associated with other infections (Moore and Mohr 1952).
+Individuals who test positive for syphilis occasionally develop systemic lupus erythematosus (84).
+Moreover, patients with systemic lupus erythematosus may have circulating antibodies associated with thromboembolism (19).
+These antibodies were named “lupus anticoagulant” because the activated partial thromboplastin time (aPTT) was elevated (51).
+Later, lupus anticoagulant was linked to recurrent abortion (86).

-Antiphospholipid syndrome is associated with recurrent arterial or venous thrombosis, spontaneous abortion, and thrombocytopenia in patients with moderate to high titers of antiphospholipid measured twice at 12 weeks apart.
-It can be divided into two subtypes:
+Antiphospholipid syndrome is associated with recurrent arterial or venous thrombosis, spontaneous abortion, and thrombocytopenia in patients with moderate to high titers of antiphospholipid antibodies measured twice at 12 weeks apart.
+Antiphospholipid syndrome can be primary in the absence of autoimmune disorders and secondary if associated with autoimmune disorders.

 This is an article preview.